ranccm/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map will return a new array with the operations that you want applied to it.
+.forEach edits the original array

 2. What is the difference between a function and a method?

+a method is a function that is stored in an object. a function sits outside of an object

 3. What is closure?

+closue in js is a feature where an inner function has access to the other outer function's variables. this does not work vice versa. outter functions DO NOT have access to variables defined in their child functions.

 4. Describe the four rules of the 'this' keyword.

+  window/global object binding: in the global scope,'this' refers to the window/console Object

+  implicit binding: object before the dot is 'this'

+  new binding: when using a constructor function, 'this' refers to the specific instance of the object that is created and returned by the constructor function

+  explicit binding: 'this' is explcitly defined whenever we use JS's call of apply mehtod

 5. Why do we need super() in an extended class?

+    it allwos us to pass properties from parent -> extended class

 ## Project Set up